Environments#

 • Tweak the config if required

-spack -e myenv config edit
+spack config edit

 Please review the references for more information on options here, but nothing needs changing this time.